zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-navigation.md

 You get CE0529 if you have set a page that expects an object to be passed to it (for example, a page with a data view) as a home page.
 But the home page has no object that is passed to it, because it is the starting point of a flow.

-To fix CE0529, you can use a microflow as the home page that will open the preferred page and pass a specific object to the home page.
+To fix CE0529, you can use a microflow as the home page that opens the preferred page and pass a specific object to the home page.
 For more information, see the [Error Fix Example for CE0529](#home-page-expects-an-object) section below.

 #### Error Fix Example for CE0529 {#home-page-expects-an-object}